devicetree-org/devicetree-specification/source/devicetree-basics.rst

 Example:

-   See the following device tree excerpt:
+   See the following devicetree excerpt:

    ::